-Above: Looking down from the top of the stairs, the wreath looks festive, but doesn't make me want to retreat.
+Above: If I look down from the top of the stairs, the wreath looks festive, but doesn’t make me want to retreat.

 Above: On the ledge, I compromised with a much more delicate garland made only of pine and tiny lights.
 I used 22-Gauge Copper Wire ($5.29 at Home Depot) to fashion makeshift hooks to hold the garland and lights in place.
-(I used a 15-foot string of Starry String Lights; $40 from Restoration Hardware.)
-N.B.
-The lights glow a touch on the green side, a combination of the golden mixing with the blue tint of the LED, I think.
-In this year's color scheme the color worked well, but I might consider the silver strand in the future.
+(I used a 15-foot string of Starry String Lights; $27.99 from Restoration Hardware.)

 Above: And there you have it, the finished piece and a reminder that bigger is sometimes not at all better.